ArieArya/CircuitScriptCompiler/README.md

 # CircuitScript Tokenizer

----

 ## How to Run

-First, note that sample codes that will be lexed are stored under `./sample_code/*.circuit`.
+First, note that sample codes that will be tokenized are stored under `sample_code/*.circuit`.

 1. Ensure docker is installed: https://docs.docker.com/engine/install/
 2. Build the docker image as specified in the Dockerfile: `docker build -t circuit-script-compiler .`
 3. Run the docker container: `docker run circuit-script-compiler`

-The output of the script will show the tokenization outputs of the sample scripts stored under `./sample_code/*.circuit`.
+The output of the script will show the tokenization outputs of the sample scripts stored under `sample_code/*.circuit`.
+The expected output is found in `sample_code/expected_output/`.

----

 ## DFA